 The solution-focused sales coaching model focuses on exploring solutions with the sales rep rather than discussing the intricacies of the problems encountered.
-The overall idea is that these techniques help the employee to visualise the end destination so that they can construct a guide for the journey to that point.
+The overall idea is that these techniques help the employee visualize the end destination so they can construct a guide for the journey to that point.

 As a result, the solution-focused coaching model relies on three essential components: